 Elementary, middle and high school principals oversee all school operations, including daily school activities.

 2019 Median Pay: $79,540 per year

 Post-secondary teachers instruct students in a wide variety of academic and technical subjects beyond the high school level.

 Job Outlook: +6% form 2018-2028

-Based in Lincoln, the Leadership emphasis prepares students for roles as academic leaders who utilize, analyze, and produce data that helps inform decisions and practices.
+Based in Lincoln, the leadership emphasis prepares students for roles as academic leaders who use, analyze and produce data that helps inform decisions and practices.
 This program is a seamless continuation of Doane's Education Specialist degree (EdS), but available to students from outside institutions as well.
-This 57-credit hour program includes a 27-hour Specialization in Leadership, an 18-hour Doctoral core, and 12 Dissertation credits.
+This 57-credit hour program includes a 27-hour specialization in leadership, an 18-hour doctoral core, and 12 dissertation credits.

 The Doane Difference

 We take education and student goals personally.
 That's why from the moment our students register for classes to the day they graduate, they are assigned to a professional academic advisor.

 The Academic Support Center is dedication to providing students with the support, resources and tools to succeed.
 Support is available in a variety of areas including writing, reading, time management, proofreading and tutoring.

 We provide support for students and alumni to advance their carers and cultivate job search skills in resume writing, interviewing and more.
 Key relationships are fostered with employers to open pathways for internships and employment.